This mixed green salad with balsamic vinaigrette is a quick and easy side dish! In just 10 minutes you have a healthy accompaniment to any meal.

 Instructions

 1. In a medium bowl, whisk together the balsamic vinegar, Dijon mustard, maple syrup, and salt until fully combined.
 Gradually whisk in the olive oil, adding 1 tablespoon at a time and whisking until it incorporates, until an emulsion forms.
-Serve immediately.
-Store refrigerated and bring to room temperature before serving (keeps at least 2 weeks).
+Taste and adjust sweetness as desired.
+Serve immediately or store refrigerated and bring to room temperature before serving (keeps at least 2 weeks).

 2. Dress 8 cups salad greens with the desired amount of dressing; reserve the rest for future use.